ccazabon/self-pipe/README.md

 they have been received, without running into any of the complex issues that surround signals and signal handlers - things like the above.

-[^1]: See https://cr.yp.to/docs/selfpipe.html for the djb's very brief description, and https://skarnet.org/software/skalibs/libstddjb/selfpipe.html for a little more discussion of the issues involved.
+[^1]: See https://cr.yp.to/docs/selfpipe.html for djb's very brief description, and https://skarnet.org/software/skalibs/libstddjb/selfpipe.html for a little more discussion of the issues involved.